Back to Blog

 As you can see, your client will now have a tab called “SEO Dashboard,” which is what we named it.
 And when they click on it, they’ll be able to see all the pages on the reporting dashboard you made.

 Businesses invest in search engine optimization because they believe it will help them get discovered by people who need their products and services.
-But SEO can often seem confusing for those that aren’t heavily involved with it.
+But SEO can often seem confusing for those who aren’t heavily involved with it.

 So, as an SEO, you need to give visibility to your clients on what you’re working on and how it’s affecting the business's bottom line.
 If you can’t prove the effectiveness of your SEO campaigns, clients are going to have a hard time trusting you and wanting to continue to use your services.